 MiB tells Teddy that Wyatt killed Dolores’ mom and dad and abducted Dolores.
 This revives Teddy, who’s determined to save Dolores.

 When mini-Ford returns, the MiB tells him not to worry about dead Lawrence, someone will be along to pick him up.
-(Which is a deliberate mislead to make us think El Lazo in William’s timeline, who we’ll see soon, is a repaired Lawrence from this timeline.)
+(Which is a deliberate mislead to make us think El Lazo in William’s timeline, who we’ll see soon in Pariah, is a repaired Lawrence from this timeline.)

-She has a flashback of dead people in Sweetwater, and of the white church.
+She has flashbacks of dead people in Escalante, and of the white church.

 Then William asks, “Are you alright?”
 When he’s with her, it’s not clear they are still in front of the coffins.
 Dolores originally might have been alone Dolores and the scene suddenly switches to Dolores with William.

-Assuming alone Dolores is in timeline 2, let’s call her Dolores 2.
-(She might be Dolores 0, though.
-Or maybe sometimes.
-Or Dolores 0A if she’s after Arnold but before William?)
+Assuming Alone Dolores is in timeline 2, let’s call her Dolores 2.
+(She might be Dolores 0, or some other Dolores, but let’s just assume D2 from now on.)
 The Dolores with William is obviously Dolores 1.

 Dolores (to William): “When I ran away from home, I told myself it was the only way.
 Lately I’ve wondered if in every moment there aren’t many paths.”
 She likens them to ghosts hanging in the air that you could choose from if you could only see them.